 For example, lyric poetry usually utilizes a meter that utilizes the short lines of stanza and verse.
-On the other hand, dramatic poetry utilizes the long lines and columns.
+On the other hand, dramatic poetry utilizes long lines and columns.
 While classic poetry makes use of both meters, both are effective.
-When learning how to write an ode poem, the poet often makes use of rhyme.
+When learning how to write an ode poem, the poet often uses rhyme.

-There are four types of rhymes: punchiness, tippiness, wittiness, and cackiness.
-A punchy poem describes a situation or emotion by being funny or in an exaggerated way.
-Tippiness describes a situation that is lighthearted or saddest.
+There are four types of rhymes: punchiness, trippiness, wittiness, and tackiness.
+A punchy poem describes a situation or emotion by being funny or exaggerated.
+Happiness describes a situation that is lighthearted or saddest.

-The four major stropes in a stanza in how to write an ode are called the antistress stanza, the exhortation stanza, the first line, the second line, and the third line.
-The exhortation stanza uses the word “please” or “I love you” in order to create a romantic context for your relationship.
+The four major stropes in a stanza in writing an ode are called the antistress stanza, the exhortation stanza, the first line, the second line, and the third line.
+The exhortation stanza uses the words “please” or “I love you” to create a romantic context for your relationship.
 Finally, the first line creates a feeling of intimacy or a connection to your loved one.
-The four basic types of meter are tonal, liquid, fixed, and ironic.
-There are also different types of forms used in how to write odes, including dynamic, tragic, and lyrical.
+The four basic meter types are tonal, liquid, fixed, and ironic.
+There are also different types of forms used to write odes, including dynamic, tragic, and lyrical.

-Poetry is very different than other forms of writing and requires knowledge of how to write an ode as well as how to use the other parts of poetry.
+Poetry is very different from other forms of writing and requires knowledge of how to write an ode and how to use the other parts of poetry.

-The poet may use the poetic meter pindaric which is used to indicate sad emotions.
-Horatio or Aeschylus might use the ancient Greek word Horace which means “fire” to describe his poem “Odyssey”.
+The poet may use the poetic meter Pindaric to indicate sad emotions.
+Horatio or Aeschylus might use the ancient Greek word Horace which means “fire,” to describe his poem “Odyssey.”
 When describing a situation where happiness and sadness seem to prevail, the poet can turn to “Odyssey” for some examples.
-He can then compare these emotions to the contemporary dilemma faced by many people.
+He can then compare these emotions to the contemporary dilemma many people face.
 The poet must know how to use his or her imagination to make a work of art.
-In order to do this, one must be familiar with how to use all the other aspects of poetry.
+To do this, one must be familiar with using all the other aspects of poetry.